The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 This item was last sold on : 04/20/18

-Radishes, a member of the mustard family, brassicas, are cool season vegetables and taste best when grown in cool weather.
-The Red radish is grown for it's taproot: a small, scarlet globe with a crisp and peppery, translucent, white flesh.
-Their taproots range in diameter from one to three inches.
-The radish produces leaves that grow from the taproot above ground, which are also edible.
+The Red radish is grown mainly for its root; a small, scarlet globe with a crisp and peppery, translucent, white flesh.
+Their roots range in diameter from one to three inches.
+The radish produces green leaves that grow from the root above ground, which are also edible.
 They have the texture of watercress and a bit of its flavor, but with a great mustardy bite as well.

 Restaurants currently purchasing this product as an ingredient for their menu.

 |The Patio on Goldfinch (Mission Hills)||San Diego CA||619-501-5090|

 |Bridges at Rancho Santa Fe||Rancho Santa Fe CA||858-759-6063|